cloudgripper/cloudgripper-api/README.md

 ## Introduction

-The CloudGripper API Client is designed to facilitate communication with the CloudGripper robot.
+The CloudGripper API is designed to facilitate communication with the CloudGripper robot.
 The client includes functions to control the robot's movements, operate its gripper, retrieve images from its cameras, perform color calibration, and manage orders for the robot.

 ## Installation